-Now hear me out.
-I know it’s all too easy to confuse nude art with photographs from a restricted section but trust me, there is a difference.
+We know it’s all too easy to confuse nude art with photographs from a restricted section, but trust us, there is a difference.

 First things first, what’s a nude?

 A nude must be defined as a person who’s not wearing clothes, right?
 Well, not exactly.
 In simple terms, the historical definition of a nude is a figure from the Western art tradition, which is used to show male and female beauty ideals.
 While a thesaurus may tell you otherwise, when it comes to art, a nude figure is not the same as a naked figure.
 Bare with us on this one.

 The art historian, Kenneth Clark, famously distinguished the difference between the two, stating that a nude is an idealised body that looks comfortable unclothed, while the naked body is one that’s exposed and looks deprived of clothing.
 Think about the story of Adam and Eve; the two strutted their stuff until Eve ate that pesky apple.
 Once aware of their lack of clothing, the pair felt overwhelmingly ashamed.
 They were naked, not nude.

 And, of course, the nude can exist in the male or female form.
 However, male and female nudes have held different roles throughout the course of art history.

 The first female nude also happens to be the first recorded sculpture in history, circa 28,000–25,000 BCE.
 Titled ‘Venus of Willendorf’, this curvy little lady is thought to be a fertility deity much like other female nudes of the time, and particularly those of ancient Greece.
 The Greeks sculpted nudes of fertility goddesses — such as Aphrodite — in idealised and perfect form.
 In summation, a lot of unrealistic expectations were set for the women of the time.